pownjs/recon/README.md

 ## Tutorial

-To demonstrate the power of Pown Recon and graph-based OSINT (Open Source Intelligence), let's have a look at the following trivial example.
+To demonstrate the power of Recon and graph-based OSINT (Open Source Intelligence), let's have a look at the following trivial example.

 Let's start by querying everyone who is a member of Google's engineering team and contributes to their GitHub account.